 All persons engaged in the use, application and storage of nitrogen fertilizers and irrigation management in the District are required to participate in a mandatory operator certification.
 Persons required to complete the certification are those that make the management decisions on the land including but not limited to operators of agricultural lands of ten (10) acres or more, farm managers, commercial applicators, operators of lawn service companies, operators of golf courses, operators of sod farms, and anyone engaged in the application of manure/bio-solids/bio-liquids on five (5) acres or more.
 The initial certification will require physical attendance of the person at a resources management class provided by the District.
-Subsequent certifications may be secured by class attendance, as an on-line training and test, or by alternative management and irrigation management obtained from adjoining natural resources districts.
+Subsequent certifications may be secured by class attendance, as an on-line training and test, or by alternative management training events approved by the District.
+The District will accept certification in nitrogen management and irrigation management obtained from adjoining natural resources districts.
 The operator shall provide proof of such certification to the District.
 Certification class will be scheduled each year from January through March.
 Recertification is required every four years.
 All operators must obtaining certification by April 1, 2018.
 The District will contact each certified person one year prior to the certification expiration date to verify if they are required to be re-certified.
 The District will notify landowners when person(s) have completed management certification requirements.